The gross electricity consumption in Turkey in 2016 was 278,4 billion kWh. Also, it was 167,1 billion kWh by the end of July 2017.

-As of the end of 2016, EUAS ( State Electricity Generating Company) had a share of 27.8% in installed capacity of Turkey, 59% of the private sector, 8,3% of build-operate plants, 3,2% of build-operate-transfer plants and 0,4% of unlicensed power plants
+As of the end of July 2017, EUAS ( State Electricity Generating Company) had a share of 25,1% in installed capacity of Turkey, 61,5% of the private sector, 7,6% of build-operate plants, 1,7% of build-operate-transfer plants and 2% of unlicensed power plants.

-In 2016, our electricity infrastructure strengthened in our country and the production increase in parallel with the increase in consumption was recorded.
+Our electricity infrastructure strengthened in our country and the production increase in parallel with the increase in consumption was recorded.
 In addition, The connection of our electricity system with the European electricity system has also been strengthened.
 Long Term Agreement was signed between TEIAS and ENTSO-E on April 15, 2015.
 By this way, our country's electricity system has been permanently connected to the European electricity system.
-TEIAS also became the first and only observer member of ENTSO-E with the observer membership agreement on 14 January 2016
+TEIAS also became the first and only observer member of ENTSO-E with the observer membership agreement on 14 January 2016.

-In line with the aim of liberalising the electricity market, it has been set forth that new generation investments be carried out by the private sector, in accordance with the Legislation numbered 4628 and the new Electricity Market Legislation numbered 6446.
+In line with the aim of liberalising the electricity market, it has been set forth that new generation investments be carried out by the private sector, in accordance with the new Electricity Market Legislation numbered 6446.